Why is it harvest time in Haiti?

 During our four years in Haiti as missionaries, I saw at least eight major transferable or reproducible church growth principles at work in Haiti.
 These are:

-1. The fiery evangelistic fervor seen in most ordinary believers.
+1. The fiery evangelistic fervor of most ordinary believers.
 For these Christians, talking about Jesus and His work in their lives is part of what they do in the marketplaces or in the fields.
 Haitian believers go about chattering the gospel.
 Witnessing is not confined to special times of the day or week.
 Few Haitian Christians have studied witnessing in any kind of special training course.
 Yet, they are successfully winning their village neighbors to the Lord.

 The visible discipline used by local churches may even foster a sense that being a member is good standing is something special and something to be desired.
 Prospective members must attend a membership class and maintain almost perfect church attendance through a probationary period prior to their baptism and reception into church membership.